webcrafters/ng-basics-2021/README.md

 Start working on a new branch, like you did when starting the work on earlier tasks.

-Fetch multiple jokes in parallel.

 ChuckNorrisService should expose the method

-`fetchFacts(category?: string): Observable<string[]>`
+`fetchFacts(category?: string): string[]`

-The method returns an Observable which emits exactly one value, an array of 10 jokes.
+The method returns an array of 10 chuck norris facts.
+This happens synchronously.

-Implementation: fetchFacts() sends 10 get requests and returns a join of them all (forkJoin operator).

-Now FunViewer doesn't have to copy jokes, it can receive several jokes at once.
+Implementation: fetchFacts() holds some dummy data: there is a property of the service

+`facts: string[] = [/** write a few long strings here */]`

+Now FunViewer receives several jokes from the service in one synchronous call: no observables, no promises.

 If you haven't done so yet, commit your changes once the task is complete.